VandyFinTech2020/AlphaBot---Custom-Stock-Portfolio-Optimization-for-your-Investment-Strategy/README.md

     3. High (> 2)

 #### Slot_10:  Timeframe
-    -User can decide to select the default selection of 2000 days or choose a different horizon.
+* User can decide to select the default selection of 2000 days or choose a different horizon.

 #### Confirmation Prompt
 * If some number of stocks meets all of the above criteria, then the user is told: